codr7/whirlog/README.md

 	    (assert (null (find-record users '("ben_dover")))))))
 ```

+### Databases
+Databases are directories containing one log file per table. `with-db` may be used to (optionally) indicate a directory and open specified tables from there.

 ### Contexts
 Contexts are completely independent, atomic transactions.
 Feel free to start as many as you like, nested, and/or in parallel threads.